 Are teenagers more vulnerable to social media addiction?

 Yes.
 Teens might have a harder time with social media.
-It can affect how they feel about themselves and lead to sadness or worry.
+It can affect how they feel about themselves and lead to sadness or worry, highlighting the importance of understanding social media mental health.

 How can I overcome social media addiction?